veggiespam/veggieshell/docs/FutureIdeas.md

 # Future Thoughts and Ideas

-## Single Run Config Scripts
+## Single Run Config Scripts for more OS
-Consider a single-run boot strap script to configure new systems, such as change registry entries or set OS X gui defaults.
-A really complex example of this can be found here: http://mths.be/osx  (aka https://github.com/mathiasbynens/dotfiles/blob/master/.osx ).
+There are single-run configuration settings for OS X, but we need them for Linux and Cygwin too.

 ## Better Docs
 The personalization docs could use some help.
 Heck, linking with